fjbarrett/ping/README.md

 Ping component for Python projects

-There are TCP, UDP and ICMP style pings using packets made with scapy.
+There are TCP, UDP, ICMP, ARP style pings using packets made with scapy.

+There is also an option that allows Reverse DNS.